python-can-define-radio/sdr-course/classroom_activities/059-Frequency-shift.md

 Try sliding the `sigfreq` slider to 200 thousand.
 You'll see that the frequency you receive is the sum of the two frequencies: `100e6 + 200e3 = 100.2e6`.

 This is a fairly significant concept.
 Try a few different combinations of frequencies to make sure you feel comfortable with it.
+Make sure that in every case, the signal is received at the expected frequency.